Do Go On - 334 - Pan Am Flight 73

 Returns from Florida, not just with training as a flight attendant,

-She's in charge, acting as head of the cabin crew nice so she got to work working flights
+she's in charge acting as head of the cabin crew.

 She can do it all.

-Dave, you're the closest one of us three to being a divorcee.
+Dave, you're the closest one of us through to being a divorcee.

 You're two steps away.